Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 Introduced in Swift 5.5 at WWDC 2021 (iOS 15 native, back-deployed to iOS 13+ with Xcode 13.2).
 The modern, recommended approach for all new code.

 **The shape: lifetime ⊆ lexical scope.** `async let` and `TaskGroup` guarantee child tasks complete (or are cancelled) before the enclosing scope exits.
-Errors propagate **up** the task tree, cancellation propagates **down**, and the compiler refuses code that would leak a child past its parent. `Task { }` is the deliberate exception — it returns a handle that outlives the surrounding scope, which is also why unstructured tasks are the most common source of "why is this still running?" bugs.
+Errors propagate **up** the task tree, cancellation propagates **down**, and the compiler refuses code that would leak a child past its parent. `Task { }` is the deliberate exception: it returns a handle that outlives the surrounding scope, which is also why unstructured tasks are the most common source of "why is this still running?" bugs.

 ### Basic async functions